edvineshagh/New-ScVsProj/README.md

 # Usage #
 Below outlines the script usage and parameters.
-Note that after running the script to create the Visual Studio Project, you must add the license.xml file into the data folder (e.g. App_Data).
+If no parameters are specified, then the script shall prompt the user for the required *-source* parameter and then begin execution.
+Note that after running the script, you must add the license.xml file into the data folder (e.g. App_Data).

     .\New-VsScProj.ps1 -source <p1>              `